 Cut the sheets with a circular saw or jigsaw and, to prevent scratches, make sure both the floor and the hardboard are perfectly clean before you lay the hardboard down.
 Tape the seams with masking tape to keep the dirt and debris from slipping through the cracks.
 When the job is done, pull up the sheets and save them for the next job.

 Hanging sheets of plastic from the ceiling is a good way to isolate a room that's being remodeled.
 But instead of hanging one continuous sheet to keep your mess in, hang two and overlap them by 4 feet or so.
 That way you'll have a handy door to walk through, which beats having to duck under the plastic every time you come and go.
 Lay a scrap piece of lumber on the bottom of the plastic to keep it in place.

 If you're cutting or drilling drywall, you'll have to drag out the vacuum sooner or later anyway.
 So do it now and suck up the dust before it spreads.
 If your plans include sanding lots of drywall, consider buying a HEPA filter, which will catch even the smallest particles.
 Standard paper filters trap only the larger particles while your vacuum blasts the rest throughout the house.

 Remodeling contractors, listen up!
 Buy a set of four Zip Poles for all those dusty jobs that you need to isolate from the rest of the house.
 You can quickly set up a temporary wall or booth with the telescoping poles and hang some poly.
 The poles clamp the plastic against the ceiling by pushing against the floor.
-For most jobs you’ll need four of the 10-ft. steel poles.
+For most jobs you'll need four of the 10-foot steel poles.
 Longer aluminum poles are also available.
-You can buy Zip Poles on Amazon or at tool suppliers.
+You can buy Zip Poles on Amazon or at your local tool supplier.

 Wear a Respirator, Not a Dust Mask